 All 2017 Shark attacks and bites, pinpointed on an easy to use map below.
 Includes relevant information on the attack/bite: fatal/non fatal, location, victim.

-Click here or the photo below to go directly to the map.
+Click here or the photo below to go open the map in full screen.

 Click to open the 2015 Shark attack bite map, 2014 Shark attack bite map or the 2013 Shark attack bites map in a new window.